johnforgit/TwitterDapp/README.md

 3. For creating an app : ```npx thirdweb create --app```
 4. You can also use the command ```npx thirdweb@latest create```
    In case you use this command every thirdweb command hereafter should have ```npx thirdweb@latest``` in it
+5. After the successful creation of your contract you can deploy it by : ```javascript npx thirdweb deploy```